sveltejs/rfcs/text/0000-style-properties.md

 ## Unresolved questions

 I'm not a big design system user, so I would very much like to get feedback from people who are.
 Would this solve your problems?
 What have we missed?

+In particular, this takes a different approach from [CSS Shadow Parts](https://drafts.csswg.org/css-shadow-parts-1/), which allows a component consumer to target selected elements, but to then apply arbitrary styles to those elements.
+I'm personally surprised about that, given the degree to which web component advocates prioritise encapsulation — it seems like a footgun, honestly — but I'd be eager to learn from people with relevant experience.
+(Note that we'd still be able to emulate that capability with `:global` — really the question is whether it needs to be first-class.)